Zero Trust Architecture: A Practical Implementation Guide

 Training and Communication

 Security Awareness: Regular training on new security procedures and the reasoning behind them.
+For comprehensive guidance on implementing security controls in a homelab environment, I've documented the complete journey from planning to production deployment.

 Incident Simulation: Regular exercises that helped employees practice security procedures.